flashgc/MoonUI/README.md

 Notes
 ==========

-There are some problems in wpf designer (VS2010) using first way, but it compiles without any problems.
-You can try to work in VS2012 or to use 2nd/3rd method.

-Also there is a lot of crap code because of using only Blend to create it, but style is already usable.
+There is a lot of crap code because of using only Blend to create it, but style is already usable.
 Later it shall be refactored.

 ----